buckyroberts/Turtle/README.md

 # Python Reverse Shell

 This is a multi-client, multi-threaded reverse shell written in Python.
-There is still a lot of work to do.
+There is still a lot of work to do, so feel free to help out with development.

 [YouTube Tutorial Series](https://www.youtube.com/watch?v=1ObzpG_W_0o&list=PL6gx4Cwl9DGCbpkBEMiCaiu_3OL-_Bz_8&index=1)

+Disclaimer: This reverse shell should only be used in the lawful, remote administration of authorized systems.
+Accessing a computer network without authorization or permission is illegal.

 ## How to Use